Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Numerical Results

 Figures \ref{fig_T_m=25} and \ref{fig_T_m=5} showcase how $\mathbf{Dist}_1$ and $\mathbf{Dist}_2$ change by varying the number of tasks $T$.
 When $m = 25$, it is notable that \our{}, \texttt{AltMin}, and \texttt{BM} achieve lower errors compared to other methods.
 Notably, \texttt{ANIL}, designed to model-agnostically identify the meta-representation, consistently underperformed by other methods under the squared distances induced by the matrix Frobenius norm.
 When $m = s = 5$, the scenario corresponding to the extreme data-scarcity setting, methods like \texttt{AltMin}, \texttt{AltMinGD}, and \texttt{BM} fail to learn either the regression coefficients (the left panel) or the task-invariant representation (the right panel).
 In this scenario, our proposed approach \our{} exhibits superior performance, over other methods that still exhibit shrinking estimation error as $T$ grows, including \texttt{MoM}, \texttt{MoM2}, \ANIL{}, and \texttt{NUC}.
+As shown in Figures \ref{fig_T_m=25} and \ref{fig_T_m=5}, most methods exhibit stable performance across multiple runs.
+For the subsequent figures, we report only the average results over multiple experiments for clarity.

 Figure \ref{fig_m_T=800} illustrates how the two metrics change as $m$ varies.
 Notably, our proposed method \our{} consistently maintains strong performance across different $m$'s.
 Particularly, for small $m$ values ($m < 20$), \texttt{AltMin}, \texttt{AltMinGD}, and \texttt{BM} exhibit diminished performance.
 However, as $m$ increases, the performance of \texttt{AltMin} and \texttt{BM} becomes better, and is eventually comparable to \our{}.